Diets are prevalent in our culture.

 Newborns, if they’re allowed to eat when they want, never eat past the point of being full and they never diet and eat less than they really want.
 They always eat just as much as their bodies need.
 We’re all born with the ability to eat when we’re hungry and stop when we’re satisfied.
 That’s what an intuitive eater is.
 Your body knows what it needs if you just listen to it.
 You were born with this ability, and you still have it within you.

-This is why diets don’t work.
 Ninety-five percent of all people on diets will eventually regain the weight.
+Why is that?
+What don't diets work?

 Going no-diet can be challenging.
 If you need help, please don’t hesitate to contact us